zongqiooi/CS50/README.md

 7) **History**: The user is able to check the transaction history such as buying or selling stock.

 # Final Project (Food Wheel)
-Food Wheel is a simple web application that helps people to decide what to eat!
-The users can add all their favorite foods onto the food wheel and let the food wheel decides the meal for them.
+Not sure what to eat for dinner tonight?
+Always worried about what to eat after studying or working?
+No worries, Food Wheel is here to help you to solve the problem!
+Food Wheel is a web application that helps people to decide what to eat!
+The users can add all their favorite foods onto the food wheel and let the food wheel decides the dinner for them.
+Other than that, the users can also remove their favorite foods from the food wheel.
+In other words, users are allowed to customize their own food wheels by adding and removing their favorite foods on the food wheel.
+The food wheel will expand and shrink depending on the number of foods on the food wheel.

+## Tech Stack Used
+- Frontend: HTML, CSS, JavaScript
+- Backend: Python, SQLite
+- Frameworks: Flask, Bootstrap

+## Functionalities
+In this web application, it consists of 4 sections with different functionalities:
+1) ``Wheel``: The food wheel that consists of all the user's favorite foods to pick from.
+2) ``Add``: The food will be added to the food wheel.
+3) ``Remove``: The food will be removed from the food wheel.
+4) ``History``: The history that keeps track of all the foods added and removed from the wheel.

 Visit the video demo here!: https://www.youtube.com/watch?v=r1k6uTqmVLE